-Air Serbia has been a member of the International Air Transport Association (IATA) since 1961.
+Air Serbia is a member of the International Air Transport Association (IATA).

 Years to remember

 1927 - 1947: Establishment, growth and termination of Aeroput

 The air traffic company Aeroput is established in June.
 Aeroput, the national airline of the Kingdom of Serbs, Croats and Slovenes, and then of the Kingdom of Yugoslavia, ranks among the top civilian airlines - 10th in Europe and 21st in the world.

 The first flight of aero taxi MMS-3, a unique aircraft manufactured by Aeroput.

 Aeroput organises the First international aviation exhibition at the Belgrade Fairground with the participation of Czechoslovakia, England, France, the Netherlands, Germany, Poland, USA and other countries.

 The operation of Aeroput was terminated by the Second World War: the pilots and aircraft were mobilized for military aviation and the fleet suffered severe devastation during the enemy bombing of Belgrade.

 Occupation authorities ban the operation of Aeroput.

 1947 - 1960: Establishment of JAT and fleet expansion